 In 2012, the Women’s Fund of Hancock County created a task force to consider women’s issues.
 From that task force, the Women’s Resource Center was born and opened its doors in 2014.
 After the 2018 Power of the Purse, the Women’s Fund Committee made the thoughtful decision to grant to the Women’s Resource Center for the next 3 years.
 This decision is to ensure that the WRC continues to grow and be successful.

-Thanks to our generous community for their gifts in 2020, the Women’s Fund of Hancock County was able to grant $20,278.46 to the Women’s Resource Center this year.
+Thanks to our generous community for their gifts in 2020, the Women’s Fund of Hancock County will be able to grant more than $28,000 to the Women’s Resource Center this year.
 Our grantmaking takes place at the Women’s Fund Annual Event, The Power of the Philanthropic Purse (POPP).
 Please visit the POPP tab to stay up to date on POPP 2021.
 We appreciate the work WRC is doing to help women get back on their feet and onto a life of self-sufficiency and economic empowerment, especially during the COVID-19 crisis.

 What is the Women’s Resource Center?